 New Road Safety Education Complex for young drivers

-A regional outreach program will also be developed to cater for students across the state who are unable to easily access the complex in central Melbourne.
+A regional outreach program is also being developed, bringing the experience to students across the state who can’t access the complex in central Melbourne.

 The complex is on track to open in Term 3 next year, with more than 20,000 secondary students expected to visit in its first 12 months.